AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 ![Steps to activate audiences highlighting the current step that user is on](/help/destinations/assets/api/file-based-segment-export/step7.png)

-To make any updates to your dataflow, use the `PATCH` operation.For example, you can update your dataflows to select fields as mandatory keys or deduplication keys.
+To make any updates to your dataflow, use the `PATCH` operation.
+For example, you can add a marketing action to your dataflows.
+Or, you can update your dataflows to select fields as mandatory keys or deduplication keys.

-### Add a mandatory key {#add-mandatory-key}
+### Add a marketing action {#add-marketing-action}

-To add a [mandatory key](/help/destinations/ui/activate-batch-profile-destinations.md#mandatory-attributes), see the request and response examples below
+To add a marketing action, see the request and response examples below.

+>[!IMPORTANT]
+>
+>The `If-Match` header is required when making a PATCH request.
+The value for this header is the unique version of the dataflow you want to update.
+The etag value updates with every successful update of a flow entity such as dataflow, target connection, and others.
+>
+> To get the latest version of the etag value, perform a GET request to the `https://platform.adobe.io/data/foundation/flowservice/flows/{ID}` endpoint, where `{ID}` is the dataflow ID that you are looking to update.

 >[!BEGINSHADEBOX]